yyf330/kit/cmd/kitgen/README.md

 # kitgen
-kitgen is an experimental code generation utility that helps with some of the boilerplate code required to implement the "onion" pattern `go-kit` utilizes.
+kitgen is an experimental code generation utility that helps with some of the boilerplate code required to implement the "onion" pattern `yyf330` utilizes.

 ## Usage
-Before using this tool please explore the [testdata]() directory for examples of the inputs it requires and the outputs that will be produced. _You may not need this tool._ If you are new to and just learning `go-kit` or if your use case involves introducing `go-kit` to an existing codebase you are better suited by slowly building out the "onion" by hand.
+Before using this tool please explore the [testdata]() directory for examples of the inputs it requires and the outputs that will be produced. _You may not need this tool._ If you are new to and just learning `yyf330` or if your use case involves introducing `yyf330` to an existing codebase you are better suited by slowly building out the "onion" by hand.

 Before starting you need to *install* `kitgen` utility — see instructions below.